 Education Research Methods: Case Studies

-The literature agrees, in general, case studies tend to be specific in focus with the goal of understanding the dynamic present in a single setting, and utilizing a variety of data collection methods.This kind of study explores a variety of viewpoints and explores multiple facets of the case being studies.
+The literature agrees, in general, that case studies tend to be specific in focus with the goal of understanding the dynamic present in a single setting, and utilizing a variety of data collection methods.
+(Gray, 2014, p.266) This kind of study explores a variety of viewpoints and explores multiple facets of the case being studies.

-Baxter and Jack explore the different approaches to case study development irst noting the work of Stake and Ying who base their approach on a constructivist paradigm.
-This framework recognizes the “role of the individual in creating meaning n advantage to his approach is the close collaboration of researcher and participant, while enabling participants to tell their stories”
+Baxter and Jack (2008) explore the different approaches to case study development, first noting the work of Stake and Ying who base their approach on a constructivist paradigm.
+This framework, according to Baxter and Jack, recognizes the “role of the individual in creating meaning” (p.
+544).
+“An advantage to his approach is the close collaboration of researcher and participant, while enabling participants to tell their stories.”

-ome suggested contexts appropriate for the use of this method include research that is seeking to answer a why or how question, research about contemporary events outside of the researchers control, research where it is not possible to manipulate the behaviour of those involved in the study, research where the boundaries are not clear between the phenomenon and context.
+According to Baxter and Jack, some suggested contexts appropriate for the use of this method include research that is seeking to answer a why or how question, research about contemporary events outside of the researchers control, research where it is not possible to manipulate the behaviour of those involved in the study, and research where the boundaries are not clear between the phenomenon and context.

-Meban and O’Farrell in their work on appropriate research methods and indicators in research on arts education the influential work of Robert Stake in applying qualitative research methods such as case studies to educational research.
-Stating that a main support for arts education researchers adopting this method is the desire to “reflect in their studies the complex, spontaneous and often non-verbal actions of teachers and students in various instructional models” (O’Farrell and Meban, 2003, 8) Another benefit is the flexibility this method provides in allowing the researcher to effectively capture important aspects of arts education program that might be overlooked in a controlled experimental study.
+Meban and O’Farrell (2003), in their work on appropriate research methods and indicators in research on arts education, also site the influential work of Robert Stake in applying qualitative research methods such as case studies to educational research.
+Stating that a main support for arts education researchers adopting this method is the desire to “reflect in their studies the complex, spontaneous and often non-verbal actions of teachers and students in various instructional models” (O’Farrell and Meban, 2003, p.
+8).
+Another benefit is the flexibility this method provides in allowing the researcher to effectively capture important aspects of arts education program that might be overlooked in a controlled experimental study.

 Limitations to the use of case studies include the fact that it is not universally recognized by all researchers as reliable, objective and legitimate (Gray, 2013, p.
 268).
-As defined within Yin’s model of the progression of stages, case studies begin with theory and have the end goal of modifying theory and policy implications.
-This does not mean that a case study method cannot lead to action, however, the most often start from a theoretical framework.
+According to Gray, and as defined within Yin’s model of the progression of stages, case studies begin with theory and have the end goal of modifying theory and policy implications.
+This does not mean that a case study method cannot lead to action, however, they most often start from a theoretical framework.